Skip to main contentSkip to navigation

 Packaging Requirements for Shipping a Failed Drive

 A failed hard drive is more vulnerable to shipping damage than a working drive.
-Drives with degraded heads may have heads resting on the platter surface (stiction).
+Drives that failed to park correctly may have heads stuck to the platter surface (stiction).
 Drives with loose internal components (broken head arm, dislodged filter) can sustain additional damage from vibration and impact during transit.
 Proper packaging minimizes these risks.

 Do not put a hard drive in a padded envelope.